danmarz/my-digital-garden/_pages/learning.md

 # December 2021
 * <a href="https://www.goodreads.com/book/show/3735293-clean-code">Clean Code: A Handbook of Agile Software Craftsmanship</a> by Robert "Uncle Bob" C. Martin  ―  currently 📖
+* <a href="https://www.udemy.com/course/nestjs-the-complete-developers-guide/">NestJS: The Complete Developer's Guide</a> by Stephen Grider
+* <a href="https://www.udemy.com/course/nestjs-zero-to-hero/">NestJS Zero to Hero - Modern TypeScript Back-end Development</a> by Ariel Weinberger

 # November 2021
 * <a href="https://www.goodreads.com/book/show/41181911-super-thinking">Super Thinking: The Big Book of Mental Models</a> by Gabriel Weinberg